 You can prolong the life of your strings while doing a couple of things:

-- Always wash and completely dry your hands before playing the guitar.
+Always wash and completely dry your hands before playing the guitar.
+Moisture is our main enemy, as it causes corrosion.

-- Use clean dry cloth to occasionally clean the strings.
+Use a clean dry cloth to occasionally clean the strings.